Neck pain can make even the simplest tasks feel difficult — from turning your head while driving to sitting comfortably at your desk.

 - Weakness or loss of coordination in your shoulder, arm, or hand

-Your symptoms might improve by placing your arm over and behind your head.
+Your symptoms may improve when you place your arm over and behind your head.

 This type of movement relieves tension in your spinal nerve.